Dealing with and preventing ice dams

 Hire an energy professional

-Interior damage should not be repaired until ceilings and walls are dry.
-In addition, interior repair should be done together with correcting the heat loss problem that created the ice dam(s) or the damage will occur again.
+- Interior repair should be done together with correcting the heat loss problem that created the ice dam(s) or the damage will occur again.